aws-cloudformation/cloudformation-guard/guard/README.md

     -v, --verbose                 Verbose logging

 OPTIONS:
-    -d, --data <data>      Provide a file or dir for data files in JSON or YAML -r, --rules <rules>    Provide a rules file or a directory of rules files
+    -d, --data <data>             Provide a file or dir for data files in JSON or YAML -r, --rules <rules>           Provide a rules file or a directory of rules files --show-summary <show-summary> --show-summary all(default) or --show-summary pass, fail (only show rules that did pass/fail) or --show-summary none (to turn it off) [default : all] [possible values: none, all, pass, fail, skip] -t, --type <type>             Specify the type of data file used to improved messaging [possible values: CFNTemplate]

 ```